powerhome/playbook/playbook/app/pb_kits/playbook/pb_date_picker/docs/_date_picker_week.md

 By default month&year plugin is disabled.
-To activate it set `plugins` prop to `week`.
-If using React pass "plugins"
+To activate it set `plugins` prop to `ws`.